hulkco/beaconstac.github.io/docs/common-questions.md

 ### **<a name="Can I change the UUID/major/minor using Android app?"></a>Can I change the UUID/major/minor using Android app?**

-The app is soon to be launched on Android.
-Once launched you can change the Major and Minor numbers, but not the UUID.
+Yes, you can change the Major and Minor numbers, but not the UUID using the Android app.

 ### **<a name="What is the broadcast range and frequency (advertising interval) of the beacons?"></a>What is the broadcast range and frequency (advertising interval) of the beacons?**